 Candidates observe elementary classrooms, focusing specifically on the teaching of social studies, language arts, and physical education.
 Content area standards and teaching strategies are explored.
 Candidates will familiarize themselves with school-related activities and responsibilities of a professional educator.
 Special needs and struggling readers will be emphasized.
 Not open to students who have received credit for EDUC 500B.
-Prerequisite: permission from the School of Education.
-Corequisite: EDUG 407.
-The second half of this course must be taken with EDUG 409.
+Prerequisite: EDUG 401 and permission from the School of Education.
 CN only.

-400C Single Subject Fieldwork Clinic II.
-Fall (1), Spring (1).
+400C Single Subject Fieldwork Clinic I. Fall (1), Spring (1).

 Candidates observe a wide range of courses and extra-curricular activities in middle school and/or high school classrooms, focusing specifically upon the scope of secondary teaching.
 Candidates familiarize themselves with content area resources and the duties of secondary teachers in California's multicultural schools, including particular issues related to English Language Learners.
 Not open to students who have received credit for EDUC 500C.
-Prerequisite: permission from the School of Education.
-Corequisite: EDUG 402.
-The second half of this course must be taken with EDUG 404.
+Prerequisite: EDUG 401 and permission from the School of Education.
 CN only.